-In recent years, there has been great interest in characterizing and computing the capacity region of multiple-antenna broadcast (downlink) channels.
+There has been a great interest in characterizing and computing the capacity region of multiple-antenna broadcast (downlink) channels in recent years.
 An achievable region for the multiple-antenna downlink channel was found in [3], and this achievable region was shown to achieve the sum rate capacity in [3], [10], [12], [16], and was more recently shown to achieve the full capacity region in [14].
-Though these results show that the general dirty-paper coding strategy is optimal, one must still optimize over the transmit covariance structure (i.e., how transmissions over different antennas should be correlated) in order to determine the optimal transmission policy and the corresponding sum rate capacity.
-Unlike the single-antenna broadcast channel (BC), sum capacity is not in general achieved by transmitting to a single user.
-Thus, the problem cannot be reduced to a point-to-point multiple-input multiple-output (MIMO) problem, for which simple expressions are known.
-Furthermore, the direct optimization for sum rate capacity is a computationally complex
+Though these results show that the general dirty paper coding strategy is optimal, one must still optimize over the transmit covariance structure (i.e. how transmissions over different antennas should be correlated) in order to determine the optimal transmission policy and the corresponding sum rate capacity.
+Unlike the single antenna broadcast channel, sum capacity is not in general achieved by transmitting to a single user.
+Thus, the problem cannot be reduced to a point-to-point MIMO problem, for which simple expressions are known.
+Furthermore, the direct optimization for sum rate capacity is a computationally complex non-convex problem.
+Therefore, obtaining the optimal rates and transmission policy is difficult1.